desfarik/ng-signal-polyfill/README.md

 # ngx-signal-polyfill

+signals for all Angular versions

 ## Overview

-**ngx-signal-polyfill** — This library provides support for signals in Angular, offering a range of features to enhance your development experience.
+**ngx-signal-polyfill** — This library provides signals support to older versions of Angular.
+Improves developer experience with signals features and is easy to migrate to native Angular signals

 ## Version Compatibility